All About Holi Festival, Significance, Date, Importance

-In 2017, Holi festival will be celebrated on 13th of March, Monday.
-However, Holika Dahan is celebrated the night before, that is, on Sunday, 12th of March.
+In short, Holika Dahan is celebrated the night before the actual celebration of Holi.
 Choosing the right time (auspicious Muhurata) for Holika Dahan is important as this is the time to burn all bad karmas by praying deeply at the bonfire.
-Holika Dahan Muhurata is on 12th of March as follows:
+Holika Dahan Muhurata is on 1st Match as follows:

 This festival is celebrated to mark the victory of good over evil.
 In the Bhagvata Purana, it is mentioned that the earth was once ruled by the demonic king Hiranyakashipu whose sister’s name was Holika.
 He wanted to exact revenge on Lord Vishnu who slayed his brother.
 Therefore, he performed the severest penance to please Lord Brahma.
 Brahma is known for bestowing superhuman powers to anyone who pleases him through the tapasyas (penances).